Alagna , Italy

 If you are a confident intermediate skier then you will have a great time in Alagna.
 If you are an expert who likes to ‘freeride’ then you will be in heaven.
 Stunning scenery; a massive, high, snow-sure ski area (empty during the week); friendly locals and great traditional Italian mountain cooking await you.
 This is a resort well worth hiring a mountain guide for a couple of days to get the most out of a short break or even if you stay for a week.

-A word of warning - ski hire shops are thin on the ground in Alagna and their choice is limited.
-We recommend taking your own skis if you are taking luxury ski holidays in Alagna.
+A word of warning - ski hire shops in Alagna are not well stocked and their choice of equipment is limited.
+We recommend taking your own skis.

 - Fabulous off-piste for experts and intermediates in Alagna's "Freeride Paradise"

 - The mountains are empty during the week.
 No lift queues and no skier or boarder traffic

 - Three valley lift system gives skiing over a very large area

 - The challenging skiing is all off-piste.
 Most pistes are suitable for intermediates